andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 Anyway, you can explore this a little bit and try to come up with a set of ad-hoc rules like we did for 4D...but I think we've reached the limits of how far that method can go.
-We can generate these values simply enough using the expand-normalize-tabulate method we did for 4D, but there should be a way to compute these weights *directly*, in a clean fashion that doesn't require branching special cases and patterns.
+We can generate these values simply enough using the expand-normalize-tabulate method we did for 4D, but it's pretty inefficient, and there should be a way to compute these weights *directly* in a clean fashion that doesn't require hard-coding special cases and patterns.
 It's clear that we are limited until we can find this method.

 ### Go with the Flow